________ CAUV and Agricultural District _________

-During the renewal stage, if a property no longer meets the qualifications to be enrolled in the CAUV Program or if the property owner elects to withdraw from the program, a charge will be levied equal to the past three (3) years of tax savings.
-However, if a property fails to meet the qualifications pursuant to the Ohio Revised Code during the Initial application stage, then, the property will not be enrolled in the CAUV Program.
-In that instance, there would be no recoupment as the property has not yet been enrolled.
+During the Renewal stage, if a property no longer meets the qualifications to be enrolled in the CAUV program, a charge will be levied equal to the past three (3) years of tax savings (recoupment).
+During the Initial stage, if a property fails to meet the qualifications pursuant to the Ohio Revised Code, then the property will not be enrolled in the CAUV program.
+However, if the property was enrolled in CAUV the previous year (different ownership, etc), a recoupment charge will be levied equal to the past three (3) years of tax savings.
+If the property was not enrolled in CAUV the previous year, there would be no recoupment as there were no savings.

 In accordance with the Ohio Revised Code (Section 5713.30 et seq.), the soil values used in the valuation of farm land are updated in conjunction with the triennial and revaluation years of all property in Lucas County.
 Soil values are calculated by the Ohio Department of Taxation.

 Applications may be obtained and filed with the County Auditor between the first Monday in January and prior to the first Monday in March.
 Applications may include all parcels farmed.
 Parcels do not have to be adjacent to one another.
 However, they must have the same owner, and must be used exclusively for agricultural purposes.
 Farms of less than ten (10) acres must report their yearly gross income, and must maintain an average yearly gross income of two thousand five hundred dollars ($2,500) to continue to qualify for the program.